-University Library Learning Environment
+7-6 University Library Learning Environment

 The University Library is located in the busiest part of campus, adjacent to the Inter-faculty Building, the cafeteria, the University Cooperative, and the Health Care Center, providing students with easy access.
-Completed in February 1982, the building itself is not new, but in recent years the interior has been significantly remodeled, creating a comfortable learning space and providing state-of-the-art academic information services.
-The number of visitors to the Library has increased each year, reaching a total of 270,000 in the 2012 academic year.
+Since its dedication in 1958, the building has been expanded a number of times, with large-scale remodeling done in AY2007.
+It was leading university in the nation to have a Learning Commons, a Career Café, and other comfortable learning spaces.
+In addition, a state-of-the-art academic information service is provided as well.
+The number of library patrons and the number of books checked out are trending upward.
+Increased use made the lack of space an issue, but the University's own funds, etc., made it possible to decide to move forward with the remodeling, and plans are currently being formulated.